Vishal-Chandiwal/Vishal-Chandiwal/README.md

 💻 Frontend / Full-Stack Developer | JavaScript | React.js | Node.js
 🚀 Passionate about building web applications that are fast, scalable, and user-friendly
-📍 Based in Noida, India | Open to Remote, Hybrid, and On-site roles
+📍 Based in Noida, Gorgoun, Delhi, India | Open to Remote, Hybrid, and On-site roles

 ---